AmpliconSuite/CycleViz/README.md

 pip install intervaltree
 ```

-To get the Microsoft fonts on Ubuntu (CycleViz defaults to Arial font)
+[optional] To get the Microsoft fonts on Ubuntu (CycleViz defaults to Arial font)
 ```
 sudo apt-get install ttf-mscorefonts-installer
 ```